kdeldycke/click-extra/docs/config.md

 # Configuration loader

-The configuration loader source values according the following precedence:
+The configuration loader sources values according the following precedence:
 `CLI parameters > Configuration file > Environment variables > Defaults`.

-The structure of the configuration file is automaticcaly derived from the parameters of the CLI.
+The structure of the configuration file is automatically derived from the parameters of the CLI.
 There is no need to manually produce a configuration data structure to mirror the CLI.